 Second, dangerous substances are identified, collected, and then given over to the qualified department designated by the government for safe processing.

-Presently, all kilns are fired using clean natural gas production, thereby achieving production with de-carbonised energy.
+Presently, all kilns are fired using natural gas, thereby achieving production with lower carbonised energy.

 Guangdong Guangxing Ceramics is a model of intelligent production within the Guangdong ceramics industry.
 The company owns two of the industry’s most advanced fully automated continuous ball mills which saves on electricity, water, and energy.
 The company possesses fully automated intelligent production lines, giving full automation from the tile press down to the final processes.

-The company owns the world’s second and China’s first super-tall, large-sized smart warehouse centre.
-Unmanned management and operation is achieved from products arriving in the warehouse to when they leave the warehouse.
+The company has one of most modern automatic porcelain tile warehouses in the world: super-tall, large-sized smart warehouse centre.
+Unmanned management and operation are achieved from products arriving in the warehouse to when they leave the warehouse.
 This effectively reduces manpower and material resources as well as further ensuring that products remain up to specs and reduces damage to products.
 Compared to traditional factories, smart factories save approximately more than 30% on electricity each year as well as around 30% on workers.